Multiplicity and Medical Care

 I cannot speak for anyone else, but I wanted to throw out some reasons that my particular system has a hard time with getting medical care.
 Just to clarify: this post is not addressing mental health.
 I am referring to physical healthcare only, because mental healthcare is its own can of worms. 😉 This post is not even going to touch all the issues or potential triggers that me, my system, or others’ systems might have with the actual doctors, nurses, hospitals, or medical procedures themselves.
 That, also, is another topic for another day.

 To remind everyone, or to state for those who might be new: I am a protector in my system.
-(In HeartSync terminology, I’m a guardian.)
+(I tend to prefer the term guardian.)
 So one of my “talents,” if you want to call it that, is having an insanely high pain tolerance.
 If you’ve never experienced this superpower, it might seem all good.
 What’s not to love about never experiencing any pain (specifically physical pain)?
 Well, actually, a few things.
 For one, I barely know when I truly have a problem, because I just don’t feel it.
 This can be dangerous when life-threatening medical issues rear their head; those symptoms that are supposed to alert me that I need help are usually lost on me.
 I have to almost completely rely on others – whether other inside people or those outside – to help me, because I have no perspective.
 This has led to more than one headache in my lifetime, because if I’m conscious, awake, walking, talking, and my version of functional, I assume I’m “fine.”
 Coupled with the fact that along with my high pain tolerance, I also have the ability to stay conscious up until near death, this is a problematic working model. 😉

 I had a similar situation last year as the one I’m currently in – medically speaking – where in I was a bit further along with the symptoms, and I actually came within a few hours of dying before the medical professionals got off their asses and admitted me (that’s another story), but, I was conscious the entire time.
 I did get to a place where I couldn’t walk, but I honestly didn’t realize how serious it was until later, when it was over.
 It didn’t hit me how very close I had come to death, until I was treated, and began to recover.
 Part of this was the simple fact that sometimes, when you feel so, so terrible (despite the unbeknownst aspect in my case), your mind is not processing much of anything except your next breath.
 But the other part of it for me was that I was still conscious, and – by my logic – never at any point believed things were really THAT bad.
 As a matter of fact, I was supposed to be moving out of state that weekend, and before I got to the point where I could not walk, when I had the energy, between ER trips, I was still packing boxes! :-/